emilieea88/BasicDiscordBot/README.md

    - Then just drag and drop the photos into the photos folder in the GitHub repo that you forked.
    - Click on one of the new photos and view the raw image.
 The URL should look something like raw(.)githubusercontent(.)com/{yourusername}/....
 Copy the part from your username all the way to the number of the photo.
 For example, up to the _ before 2 in kitty_2.jpg.
 4. Back in the pics file in your repl, paste this part that you copied in after the =, between the quotes, where it says `const str2 =''`.
 5. After that, you should be good to go.
-Adding new photos to the photos folder on GitHub will not mess up the code, but it will require you to rerun the bot.
+Adding new photos to the photos folder on GitHub will not mess up the code, but it will require you to pull your code in replit and rerun the bot.

 ### Running the Bot
 1. Go to version control in the replit sidebar (it looks like a fork).
 Push your commits to your GitHub repo.